It's all about Emma,… and the people around her.

 ![]() topics over time |

-Analyzing (reading) Emma through the lense of network graphs echos the same things.
-In the first graph items and keywords are hilighted.
+Analyzing (reading) Emma through the lens of network graphs echos the same things.
+In the first graph items and keywords are hi-lighted.
 Notice how the keyword "emma" is the largest and most central feature.
 When a clustering method ("modularity") is applied to the network graph, only a small handful of "neighborhoods" present themselves -- one around "emma", and the other around "jane".
 (By the way Jane's last name is Fairfax.)
 Such is illustrated in the second graph.
 This analysis does not output the types of interactions Emma has with the people around her, but it can allude to the people Emma has interactions with and to what degree.
 More specifically, if I assume sentences containing pairs of names of people connote some sort of relationship between the people, then I can count such sentences, create an edges table, and graph the result.
 Such is what I did, and based on this, I assert Emma has the greatest number of interactions with Harriet, Jane, and Elton:

 ![]() items and keywords |